russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 The list of genres is not longer "hard-coded".

-Instead, the picker is populated by iterating over the contents of the `Genre` table.
+Instead, the picker is populated by iterating over the rows of data returned from the `Genre` table.

 Save your progress with this message: